 The latest the test may be written is the autumn prior to admission.
 If the test is taken more than once the best set of scores will be used.
 It is up to each applicant to decide whether or not the test should be retaken.
 Information and application forms are available at www.cda-adc.ca.

 The deadline date for submitting Dental Aptitude Test results to the Admissions Office is January 15 of the year admission is sought.

 Personal Interview: Interview selection is based on interim transcripts, postsecondary academic record and DAT scores.
 The interim document deadline is February 1.
 Competitive applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
 The interview evaluates an applicant's maturity, motivation, initiative, ability to communicate, personal qualities and interests.
-The interview dates by letter.
-II.
-Other Requirements (1) Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Sector Forth 1
+The interview schedule differs every year; short-listed applicants will be advised of the interview dates by letter.

-- English Language Proficiency and Spoken English requirements (see §13.3). - (2) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
+- Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Spoken English requirements (see §13.3). - (2) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
 As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.
 See §113.2.1(12) for regulations concerning medical testing and immunization.